 Distractions are really competing priorities.
 They are best addressed before people are assigned to a proposal.

 Your best opportunity to accelerate the proposal process does not come from automation.
-Recycling past proposals will just slow you down and result in a proposal that is written for the wrong context.
+Editing past proposals takes far more time than people realize and results in a proposal that is written for the wrong context.
+Acceleration that hurts your win rate does more harm than good.
 The desire to see a sample before you start is really just part of the search for clarity.
-Because you will likely put more time into creating and maintaining a proposal content re-use library than you will gain during proposal writing, it has a bad return on investment (ROI).
+When you add in that you will likely put more time into creating and maintaining a proposal content re-use library than you will gain during proposal writing, it has a bad return on investment (ROI).

 Your best opportunity to accelerate the proposal process is to accelerate the search for clarity before writing can start.
 Instead of leaving it to the authors to individually seek the clarity they need to write, before you start writing you should implement a planning process that defines what to include and how to express it.
 It should both inspire and guide the authors regarding what to write.
 It should enable them to begin writing immediately, without additional soul searching.